eu-digital-green-certificates/dgca-verification-center-ios/README.md

 This repository contains the source code of the EU Digital COVID Certificate Verification Center Module for IOS.

 This module encapsulates the available modules for the QR verification process (e.g. DCC, SHC).
+Available modules are DCC and SHC inspectors and core module.
-The verification process can be enhanced by importing new modules during the build.
+The verification process for new types of certificates can be extended by creating new modules of inspectors.
+Inspectors are independent and may be included or excluded at any time.

 ## Development
+To start using the Verification SDK it is enough to connect this package only to the app or to another module.

 ### Prerequisites